 When your baby gets a cold, it’s awful.
 There are no medications that you can give them, and no easy way to ease their discomfort.

 Heck, you can’t even give them a teaspoon of honey if they’re under one year old.

 One of the very few things you can do to help your little one’s cough, runny nose, and other cold symptoms is to use a humidifier.

-But with so many options on the market, which one is best?
+But with so many options on the market, how do you know which is the best humidifier for your baby?
 Here’s what you need to know.